Minoxidil: Available forms

 Minoxidil is available in the form of oral tablets, topical solution, topical foam, and topical spray.
-The tablets include 2.5 and 10 mg forms, the solutions include 2% and 5% forms, and the foam and spray are both 5% concentration.
+The tablets include 2.5, 5 and 10 mg forms; the solutions include 2% and 5% forms, and the foam and spray are both 5% concentration.
 The topical solutions are formulated with polyethylene glycol (PEG) to enhance absorption of minoxidil.
 The topical solution is often referred to as minoxidil topical solution (MTS) and the topical foam is known as minoxidil topical foam (MTF).

+Contraindications

+In the case of oral minoxidil, absolute contraindications include pheochromocytoma, history of pericardial effusion or cardiac tamponade, history of pericarditis, history of pulmonary hypertension associated with mitral stenosis, hypersensitivity, and pregnancy and breastfeeding, whereas relative contraindications or precautions include hypotension (<90/60 mm hg), kidney impairment or failure, dialysis, history of heart attack, and history of tachycardia or other arrhythmia.
+Congestive heart failure is an absolute or relative contraindication according to different sources.